EOSIO/welcome/docs/30_getting-started-guide/25_hello-world.md

 >> Hello, bob
 ```

-2. The contract allows any account to say hi to any user, push the action using a different account.
+2. The contract allows any account to say hi to any user, push the action using a different account:

 ```shell
 cleos push action hello hi '["alice"]' -p alice@active
 ```

-This should produce
+This should produce:

 ```shell
 executed transaction: 28d92256c8ffd8b0255be324e4596b7c745f50f85722d0c4400471bc184b9a16  244 bytes  1000 cycles